skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

 1. On the Azure portal's navigation pane, select the **Cloud Shell** icon to open a new shell instance.

-    > **Note**: The **Cloud Shell** icon is represented by a greater than sign (\>) and underscore character (\_).
+    > **Note**: The **Cloud Shell** icon is represented by a greater than sign () and underscore character (\_).

 1. If this is your first time opening Cloud Shell using your subscription, the  **Welcome to Azure Cloud Shell Wizard** will appear, which you can use to configure Cloud Shell for first-time usage.
 Perform the following actions in the wizard:

     a.
 A dialog box will appear that prompts you to create a new storage account to begin using the shell.
 Accept the default settings, and then select **Create storage**.

-    b.
-Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.

-    > **Note**: If you don't notice Cloud Shell configuration options, this is most likely because you are using an existing subscription with this course's labs.
+    > **Note**: Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.
+If you don't notice Cloud Shell configuration options, this is most likely because you are using an existing subscription with this course's labs.
 The labs are written with the presumption that you are using a new subscription.

 1. At the **Cloud Shell** command prompt in the portal, enter the following command, and then select Enter to list all resource groups in the subscription: